coverseau/coverse-lens-search/README.txt

 Wordpress shortcode to add a custom Lens search feature based on COVERSE’s custom database of COVID-19 vaccine adverse event research.
 To add this search feature to your own Wordpress website, add the following shortcode: [coverse-lens-search]

 == Changelog ==
+= 1.1.4 =
+* Removed attribution shortcode, and added instructions for use.
 = 1.1.3 =
 * Changed update method to GitHub repository.
 = 1.1.2 =